cristian-guerrero/legion-go-tricks/README.md

 then ```auto-cpufreq --install``` or if you want to see what's it doing ```auto-cpufreq --live``` -->

 ## Bazzite Deck Edition Guides

+## Blank Screen on First Reboot

+If you see a frozen or blank screen on first reboot after a fresh installation of Bazzite, you can permanently fix the issue via the following:

+1. press `Ctrl + Alt + F2` to open a terminal
+2. login via your username and password
+3. once logged in, type `steamos-session-select plasma`
+  - if you are on deck-gnome, try swapping `plasma` with `gnome` if it doesn't work
+4. the terminal command should switch you to desktop mode
+5. from desktop mode, just press the `Return to Game Mode` shortcut on the Desktop
+  - for deck-gnome, the `return to game mode` shortcut will be in the menu that you see after you click the top-left corner of the screen

 ### Nested Desktop Screen is rotated incorrectly